DIT112-V21/group-16/README.md

 ## Contents

 ## Product Description
+TDM is an automated cleaning car controlled by an android app.
+The main idea to develop this product is to make cleaning issues automated and during tough times and sleeping hours run the cleaning process without struggling.
+By using our product the user can choose between two existing modes: manual/autonomous cleaning.
+In manual mode the user has the possibility of driving the vehicle around with the option of enabling/disabling the vacuum cleaning functionality, as well as observing the cleaning vehicle through a streaming service which is displayed on the android app.
+While the vehicle is ran autonomously, the user can set the speed and choose to clean any size of area from a two set pre-programmed patterns.

 ### What we are going to make.
 - What we are going to make is a vehicle which acts as a trash disposing machine.